In the Hands of the Prophets: Plot

 Chief Miles O'Brien (Colm Meaney) walks his wife Keiko (Rosalind Chao) to the school where she teaches students on the station.
 They discuss Bajoran culture, a topic Miles learned about from Neela (Robin Christopher), his Bajoran assistant.
 At the school, Keiko teaches her class about the science of the Bajoran wormhole and the aliens that live inside it.
 This scientific view is different from the religious approach taken by the Bajorans, who believe the wormhole is the legendary Celestial Temple inhabited by their "Prophets", whom they worship as gods.
 Her class is interrupted by one of Bajor's spiritual leaders, Vedek Winn (Louise Fletcher).
-Winn questions why Keiko doesn't teach Bajoran religion in her classroom.
+Winn questions why Keiko does not teach Bajoran religion in her classroom.
 Afterwards, Keiko reports the incident to Commander Benjamin Sisko (Avery Brooks).
 When Sisko asks Winn about the dispute, she says there may be consequences if Keiko refuses to teach religion.
 Meanwhile, Miles discovers an important engineering tool is missing, but is distracted when he and Neela discover the remains of a Starfleet ensign.

 Outside the school, Winn and a group of Bajorans protest Keiko's teaching methods.
 Winn offers Keiko a solution—all she has to do is simply stop teaching about the wormhole.
 When Keiko refuses to accept Winn's proposal, Winn leads the Bajoran parents to take their children out of school.
 Sisko visits Vedek Bareil (Philip Anglim), a more progressive Bajoran cleric, for advice on the problem.
 Bareil opposes Winn's views but he cannot support Sisko as he is attempting to become the next Kai, the leader of the Bajoran religion.
 Sisko returns to DS9 and asks for help from Major Kira Nerys (Nana Visitor), his Bajoran first officer, but she also refuses to help.
 Meanwhile, security chief Odo (René Auberjonois) and Doctor Julian Bashir (Alexander Siddig) finish investigating the remains of the Starfleet ensign Miles and Neela found earlier.
 They discover that the ensign was murdered by a phaser when he became aware of someone tampering with the Runabout security controls.